spacelift-io/spacectl/README.md

 ## Authentication

-Spacelift CLI is designed to work in two different contexts - a non-interactive scripting mode (eg. external CI/CD pipeline) and local interactive mode, meaning you typing things in your shell.
-It thus supports two types of credentials - environment variables and user profiles.
-Let's call these "credential providers", like AWS does.
-We'll look into them separately.
+Spacelift CLI is designed to work in two different contexts - a non-interactive scripting mode (eg. external CI/CD pipeline) and a local interactive mode, where you type commands into your shell.
+Because of this, it supports two types of credentials - environment variables and user profiles.

+We refer to each method of providing credentials as "credential providers" (like AWS), and details of each method are documented in the following sections.

 ### Authenticating using environment variables